MischaU8/yumyum/fillets/add-fillets-in-stages-01_hBvbhXrQ9po.md

-instances we're attempting to add fillets to all edges fails or produces undesirable results as with this example my recommendation is to add the Phillips and stages by breaking the process up you can usually achieve the results you're after and you can also gain more
+instances we're attempting to add fillets to all edges fails or produces undesirable results as with this example my recommendation is to add the fillets and stages by breaking the process up you can usually achieve the results you're after and you can also gain more